tonyxieuoft/BCB430_Chang_Lab_program/README.md

 From here on forth, the structure of the directories produced by the NCBI Exon Puller will be referred to as the **NEPR** format.

-### Option 2: Refine gene names and descriptions used to query the NCBI Gene database (Gene Description Refiner)
+### Option 2: Refine gene names and descriptions used to query the NCBI Gene database (Gene Description Refiner) - DEPRECATED

 Oftentimes, gene names and descriptions for the same gene vary between different taxa.
 This inconsistent naming is especially prevelant for taxonomic groups that lack sequence annotation (eg. Elasmobranchii, the group containing sharks, rays and skates).